 - Citrus: Change the fruit to orange or mandarin slices, the yogurt to a lemon-flavored option and you have a citrus chia pudding.

 - Change up the base flavor: by substituting the coconut milk for almond milk, which works just a well for plumping the chia seeds.
+Or just make a super simple chia pudding.

 Our chocolate and cherry chia pudding recipe